Setif-2- University is given the new name of ‘Mohamed Lamine Debaghine’ in honour of

 Lamine Debaghine melted in that atmosphere and bare all those nationalist ideas that flourished and was seen through various events (meetings, sports clubs, Scout troops and cultural circles).

 Throughout his career, it was natural that he belonged to the group of AEMNA organizers before joining the PPP on the eve of the Second World War.
 The prohibition of PPP and the arrest of its leaders including Hajj Messali forced the militants to experience hiding to continue to defend their claims.
 Taking advantage of the Anglo-American landing and the liberation of many activists, the reorganization of PPP still banned was insured by many, amongst which was Lamine Debaghine.
 According to the historian Mahfoud Kaddache he played a leading role, adding to his unwavering faith a strong nationalist political culture.
-Lamine Debaghine also made
+Lamine Debaghine also made it part of the new Central Committee installed, shortly after Messali Hajj release in April 1943 (he remains under house arrest in Reibell / Ksar Chellala).

 Most of his efforts were devoted to prepare for the clandestine struggle the greatest possible number, weaving a real web animated by moving frames, instructed regularly by carefully developed guidelines.
 Particular attention was given to youth mobilization for the party’s propaganda and to keep stirring while maintaining the party.
 A special effort was made in favor of schoolchildren, students and médersiens who were meant to set up branches in the cities.
 It also recommends the rejection of conscription and recruitment of volunteers requested by the Government of Free France.